Description

 Quick facts

-- Light Requirements: Partial to full shade
+- Light Requirements: Partial to full shade; tolerates some morning sun

 - Water Needs: Moderate; prefers consistently moist soil